Did you just tell your friends that you’re learning to play the violin and now you’re scared?

 A violin teacher at the music school may not have the time to go over these exercises with you.
 This is where a tutor coming to your house can help speed up the learning process.
 Private tutors can often help you practise some of the more advanced techniques like improvisation, rhythm, music theory, specialising in different musical styles, preparing for a concert or audition, or learning to read music, etc.

 If you’re set on learning the violin on your own, you should remember that good violin teachers can also help correct any mistakes or bad habits you may have picked up without even realising.
-A teacher will also find music for your level, too.
+A teacher will also find music for your level, too, and answer any questions about the violin you might have.
 It’s not a waste of time asking for help, after all.

 While some of the best violin players taught themselves, the large majority of them have years of violin instruction under their belts and a private music teacher to help them.